duggerd/SynoEncMnt/README.md

 * username: ssh username
 * password: ssh password
 * share: share to mount/unmount
-* key: share decryption key (text key, not key file created on share creation)
+* key: share decryption key (text key, not key file created on volume creation)

 To get the fingerprint, leave the placeholder fingerprint and run the utility and take the fingerprint from the log file (strip '-' characters).